Have you ever heard of a mushroom that keeps you younger and goes boosts your athletic abilities? Well, you've got one in cordyceps.

 While more than 400 species of this mushroom have been discovered, only two have been investigated—Cordyceps Sinensis and Miliatris.
 In this detailed guide, we explore these two species and show you their full range of benefits and the science backing the benefits.
 We will go one step further to help you discover whether you should expect any side effects while using the mushrooms.

 The Cordyceps mushroom is an essential component of traditional Chinese medicine, widely popular for its various health benefits.
 In scientific studies, the use of Cordyceps mushrooms has shown great promise.
 Due to this, cordyceps mushrooms have become an active ingredient in many dietary supplements.

-If you are still wondering what is cordyceps, you are not alone.
-In most parts of the world, very few people use this type of mushroom regularly.
-Cordyceps mushrooms are also known as Himalayan gold as they grow on the plateaus of the Himalayas and are an expensive medicinal mushroom.
+Cordyceps mushrooms are also known as Himalayan gold as they grow on the plateaus of the Himalayas and are expensive medicinal mushrooms.

 Due to the costly nature of the mushroom, it is worth mentioning that the dietary supplements often consumed in the West do not contain cordyceps fungus extract.

-Instead, the cordyceps powder and supplements are made from an engineered fungal culture that can produce the Cordyceps Militaris benefits and Cordyceps Sinensis benefits without ever producing the mushroom itself.
-It helps increase the cordyceps benefit and performance of the fungi supplements without them costing a lot of money.
+Instead, the cordyceps powder and supplements are made from an engineered fungal culture that can produce the mushroom's benefits without ever producing the mushroom itself.
+The fungal culture makes the Cordyceps benefits accessible to more people as it lowers the fungus cost.

 Cordyceps Mushroom Benefits: How Does Cordyceps Sinensis & Militaris Benefit Your Health?